 5. Do Research Before Making Your First Investment

 With thousands of mutual funds and individual stocks, it can be challenging to choose a few funds for your new investment portfolio.
-Linda P. Jones, a wealth mentor and host of the Be Wealthy and Smart podcast, understands how scary it is to make that initial investment.
+Linda P. Jones, CEO and host of the Be Wealthy and Smart podcast, understands how scary it is to make that initial investment.

 When she first began investing, Jones chose a sector mutual fund — an undiversified pool of stocks related to a particular market segment such as energy, healthcare, retail or technology.